 — incomplete comparisons or calculation mistakes;

-— a read from the wrong memory location; or
+— a read from the wrong memory location;

 — an incorrect conditional.

 Such incorrect accesses can cause cascading errors or references to invalid locations, resulting in potentially unbounded behaviour.

 Off-by-one errors are not often exploited in attacks because they are difficult to identify and exploit externally, but the cascading errors and boundary-condition errors can be severe.